 This loan helps towards living costs (e.g. accommodation, food and travel) whilst you study with us.
 It is paid each year in three instalments, one at the beginning of each term.

-The maximum loan amount for students studying outside of London in 2024/25 is £9,488, though the actual amount received and your contribution to the loan will depend on your household income (though some of the loan can be received without having a household income assessment carried out).
+The maximum loan amount for students studying outside of London and living away from home in 2025/26 is £10,544, though the actual amount received and your contribution to the loan will depend on your household income (though some of the loan can be received without having a household income assessment carried out).

 The deadline for applications is 9 months after the start of the academic year.